People Are Usually the Happiest At Home.William Shakespeare

 - Tools are especially wanted by burglars, especially

-What Burglars Have In Common-According to Burglars
+What Burglars Have to Say About Being a Burglar.

 - According to burglars themselves, if people think someone is going to come running and crash their doors down, they likely watch too much TV.